sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-manipulation/README.md

 p.remove()
 ```

-And your DOM will look like this:
+And the DOM will look like this:

 ```html
 <h1>A heading</h1>